ET-SPARK/End-to-End-Insurance-Risk-Analytics-Predictive-Modeling/README.md

 - Reproducible data pipeline with DVC for auditability and compliance.

 - Statistical validation of risk drivers for segmentation strategy.

+- Predictive modeling with robust evaluation and interpretability for business impact.

 ---